 - Equipment rental and maintenance – allocated based on usage logs or other equitable method

 Subrecipients must prepare a narrative describing in detail the methods used to allocate costs to the various projects.
 The plan should include an organizational chart and documents and schedules to support the allocation methods.

 The following should be used in the preparation of the plan:

-Programs must have on file the formal Cost Allocation Plan and approval.
-The Cost Allocation Plan must clearly indicate that line items charged to a direct cost category (e.g., “postage”) are not included in the indirect cost category.
-All costs included in the plan must be supported by accounting records (e.g., invoices, purchase orders, canceled checks, or other records supporting payments) which show the actual expense.
+Subrecipients must have their approved formal cost allocation plan on file.
+The cost allocation plan must clearly indicate that line items charged to a direct cost category, i.e., supplies, are not included in the indirect cost category.
+All costs included in the plan must be supported by accounting records, i.e., invoices, purchase orders, canceled checks, or other records supporting payments, which show the actual expense.